Marine initiatives planned for April 2024 – April 2026

 Description

-The proposed regulatory changes would modernize existing requirements for recreational boating set out in the Small Vessel Regulations to address several outstanding issues.
+The proposed regulations would modernize existing requirements for recreational boating set out in the Small Vessel Regulations to address several outstanding issues.
 The proposed updates are as follows:

 • Amend the definition for personal watercraft to include those that are electric-powered;

-• Allow for the operation of propeller-driven and/or power-driven surfboard-type vessels, provided certain construction, equipment, and operational requirements are met;
+• Allow for the operation of propeller-driven and establish construction, equipment and operational requirements for all or power-driven surfboard-type vessels, including those equipped with a propeller, provided certain construction, equipment, and operational requirements are met;

-• Introduce limits on engine noise emission levels for pleasure craft up to 24 metres in length;
+• Introduce limits on engine noise emission levels on pleasure craft;

-• Introduce requirements for the installation and use of engine cut-off switches on pleasure craft less than 8 metres in length; and
+• Introduce requirements for the installation and use of engine cut-off switches on vessels less than 8 metres in length; and

 • Potentially introduce requirements for the mandatory wear of personal flotation devices/lifejackets in certain circumstances.